BEGIN:VCALENDAR

 UID:10002338-1782118800-1782475200@charlestonlibrarysociety.org

-DESCRIPTION:Week 1: JUNE 8th – JUNE 12th \n\nJoin CLS for Camp in the Stacks\, Summer 2026!
-In this\, the first week of Camp in the Stacks\, we will dive into our favorite stories to make friends with magical creatures\, and then invent our own brand-new magical creature friends! \nPlease fill out the waiver form linked here after you’ve purchased your ticket below.
-Spots will not be held for your children until waivers are complete. \nCAMP in the STACKS details: \n\n\n\n\nCamp times and days are Monday – Friday\, from 9:00 am to 12:00 pm.
-Drop-off and pick-up will be outside in front of our marble staircase.\nAges 5-8 years old are invited to attend.\nAt drop-off and pick-up\, your child will be met by a CLS member who will escort your child into the Rabbit Hole to meet our camp staff.
+DESCRIPTION:Week 2: JUNE 22nd – JUNE 26th \n\nJoin CLS for Camp in the Stacks\, Summer 2026!
+During the second week of Camp in the Stacks\, there’s a mystery at the Library Society that needs solving.
+Join us for all sorts of educational and engaging puzzling\, decoding\, and scavenger-hunting! \nPlease fill out the waiver form linked here after you’ve purchased your ticket below.
+Spots will not be held for your children until waivers are complete. \nNOTE: All Campers must be potty trained and accustomed to a classroom environment. \nPurchase tickets HERE! \nPlease note\, we’ve updated our ticketing system—purchases now go through Neon Events for a smoother registration experience.
+For any issues\, please call our Front Desk at 843-723-9912. \nCAMP in the STACKS details: \n\n\n\n\nCamp times and days are Monday – Friday\, from 9:00 am to 12:00 pm.
+Drop-off and pick-up will be outside in front of our marble staircase.\nAges 4-8 years old are invited to attend.\nAt drop-off and pick-up\, your child will be met by a CLS member who will escort your child into the Rabbit Hole to meet our camp staff.
 If your child would prefer to be walked in by you\, a few “loading” parking spots are available across the street that don’t require payment.
 Otherwise\, there are several parking meter spots on King.
 Pickup will be at 12:00 pm for Standard Campers and 1:00 pm for our Lunch Bunch Campers.\nWe are offering a “Lunch Bunch” hour option from 12:00-1:00 pm at the end of camp for an additional $50.
 CLS will not be providing lunch.
 If you’re choosing this addition\, please send your child’s lunch for a picnic outside in our beautiful garden\, weather permitting!
 We have a refrigerator if needed.
-During this additional hour\, our campers will have an opportunity to listen to an audible book and/or have time for Choice Play in the designated stations of the Rabbit Hole once they’re finished with their lunch.\nEach day’s agenda will tentatively look like this: Begin with circle time\, followed by stories and two crafts.
+During this additional hour\, our campers will have an opportunity to listen to an audiobook and/or have time for choice play in the designated stations of the Rabbit Hole once they’re finished with their lunch.\nEach day’s agenda will tentatively look like this: Begin with circle time\, followed by stories and two crafts.
 Our campers will be able to enjoy choice play with the toys and games available in the Rabbit Hole if they have free time.

 LOCATION:Charleston Library Society\, 164 King Street\, Charleston\, SC\, 29401\, United States